microsoft/typespec/docs/extending-typespec/create-decorators.md

 | `valueof numeric` | `number`               |
 | `valueof boolean` | `boolean`              |

-for all the other types they are not transformed.
+For all other types, they are not transformed.

 Example: